Spanwise variations in membrane flutter dynamics: Free side-edges

+Figure~\ref{fig:frfrar1nu05} shows typical FRFR motions with aspect ratio one but with the Poisson ratio increased to $0.5$.
+For comparison with $\nu = 0$, the lowest $T_0$ value is set to $10^{-0.5}$, the lowest value at which long-time simulations were obtained across a large range of $R_1$ values in figure~\ref{fig:FRFRar1nu0}.

-At the upper left corner of figure~\ref{fig:frfrar1nu05}, only one panel is shown at $T_0 = 10^{0.25}$ because the same steady single-hump shape was seen across $R_1$ at this $T_0$.
-Decreasing $T_0$ to $10^0$ and $10^{-0.1}$ (upper right panel), in most cases the membranes instead oscillate about a single-hump shape.
-The oscillations are spanwise asymmetric at small $R_1$, with an antisymmetric side-to-side motion in which the midspan is nearly fixed---hence the midspan snapshots are nearly aligned with the red curve.
-At large $R_1$ the spanwise motions are more complex and resemble standing waves with multiple fixed nodes as well as traveling waves.
-In the third row, $T_0 = 10^{-0.25}$, the membrane performs up-down oscillations at the two smallest $R_1$.
-At the third smallest $R_1$, $10^{-1}$, the membrane switches between mainly upward and downward oscillations over hundreds of time units, and then at larger $R_1$ remains in mainly upward and downward oscillations up to $t \approx 1000$.
+At the upper left corner of figure~\ref{fig:frfrar1nu05}, only one panel is shown at $T_0 = 10^{-0.1}$ because the same steady single-hump shape was seen across $R_1$ at this $T_0$.
+Decreasing $T_0$ to $10^{-0.25}$ and $10^{-0.375}$ (upper right panel), in most cases the membranes instead oscillate about a single-hump shape.
+At $T_0=10^{-0.25}$, the oscillations are spanwise asymmetric at small $R_1$, with an antisymmetric side-to-side motion in which the midspan is nearly fixed---hence the midspan snapshots are nearly aligned with the red curve.
+At large $R_1$ and $T_0 = 10^{-0.25}$ and $10^{-0.375}$, the spanwise motions are more complex and sometimes resemble standing waves with multiple fixed nodes or traveling waves.
+In the third row, $T_0 = 10^{-0.5}$, the membrane performs up-down oscillations at the three smallest $R_1$.
+At the third smallest $R_1$, $10^{-1}$, the next figure will show that the membrane switches between mainly upward and downward oscillations over $\approx 10$--$100$ time units.
+At larger $R_1$ the membrane remains in mainly upward and downward oscillations up to $t \approx 1000$.
 These oscillations are periodic at $R_1 = 10^{-0.5}$ and $10^{0}$ and nonperiodic at larger $R_1$.
-The single panel at $T_0 = 10^{-0.5}$ (middle left panel) shows an up-down oscillation with more curved midchord snapshots (blue) than at $T_0 = 10^{-0.25}$ and the same $R_1$, $10^{-1}$ (middle left panel).
+At the largest $R_1$ studied ($R_1\geq 10^1$) and at the smaller values of $T_0$ ($\leq 10^{-0.375}$), the membrane oscillates less regularly, with a shape that is more strongly sloped along the span and more sharply curved along the span and chord.